End-of-term activities for primary school teachers

 Hanukkah

 Christmas isn't the only celebration taking place this December.
-Ask students to research and explore the many festivals and celebrations around the world.
+Ask students to research and explore the many faith festivals and celebrations around the world.

 How do they differ, what is the same?

-5 Charity begins at school
+6. Charity begins at school

 The festive season is a time to think about those less well-off than us and it's important to remind students of this.
 Christmas will be an expensive and difficult time for many families this year.